 - Don’t stifle dialogue.
 Our Comment Policy outlines the best ways to share ideas that are positive and inclusive to community discussion.

 - Always be truthful.
 We fact check guest articles to ensure that the information being shared derive from reputable sources.
 We will not publish something that we believe is false.
 Occasionally, incorrect information does make it to print unintentionally, and when this occurs, we correct the record.
+This includes correcting citing your sources.
+Don’t represent other people’s work as your own.

 - Be realistic with a proposal.
 If you have a proposal in mind to change specific public policies, plans, or services, you ought to make sure that it isn’t completely pie-in-the-sky.
-If you want the proposal to be taken seriously, you’ll need to do your homework to show that proposal is innovative, reasonable, and/or implementable.
+If you want the proposal to be taken seriously, you’ll need to do your homework to show that proposal is implementable.

 - Make it new.
 Original ideas are always the best; they are interesting and give readers something new to think about.
 Of course, building off of the ideas of others, or re-presenting a current issue or news story is great, too, so long as it is original.